ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 ## Preparing the jail

-This post hosts the Git server in a jail on the FreeNAS server.
+This instructions in this post host the Git server in a jail on the FreeNAS server.
 To learn more about why we use jails to host the applications, check the [Application server][3] section of our self-hosted architecture post.

 In this section, you'll perform the following tasks: